- Position: Professor of Modern European Art

-Dr. Barbara Larson, chair and professor of modern European art history, teaches 19th and 20th century courses, including art and science in the 19th century, 19th century European art, women and art, and modern art.
+Dr. Barbara Larson, professor of modern European art history, teaches 19th and 20th-century courses, including art and science in the 19th century, 19th-century European art, women and art, and modern art.

 Larson has received grants from the National Endowment for the Arts, the National Endowment for the Humanities, and the University of Melbourne.

 Degrees & Institutions:

 She received a bachelor’s degree from Northwestern University in art history and anthropology.
 Her master’s degree and doctorate are from New York University’s Institute of Fine Arts.

 Modern European Art, Contemporary Art, Art and Science in the Nineteenth Century, The Age of Revolution to Romanticism, and Women and Art